Janet Taylor Spence: Early life

-Spence was born on August 29, 1923 in Toledo, Ohio.
+Spence was born on August 29, 1923, in Toledo, Ohio.
 She was the older of two daughters.
 Her sister was born in 1927.
 Her father, John Chrichton, and her mother, Helen Taylor, were both active members of their community.
 Janet Taylor Spence's parents met in New York where John was working as a reporter and Helen was studying for a master's degree in economics at Columbia University.
 John joined the school board after running for governor, and Helen worked with the League of Women Voters.

 Education

 Spence received her undergraduate degree in Psychology at Oberlin College in 1945.
 The fall after finishing her bachelor's degree, she began a graduate program at Yale University, which she left for the New York Rotating Internship Program.
 It is here that she changed and better developed her interests from clinical practice to human behavior.
 She later transferred to the University of Iowa.
 Yale proved to be an important part of her life as it was where she met her future husband and co-creator of the Hull-Spence Hypothesis of discrimination learning, Kenneth Spence.
 While at the University of Iowa, she worked as his graduate student doing anxiety research.
-It's important to note that while attending Yale University as a clinical student, Spence worked under Clark L. Hull, the predominant learning theorist of his era.
+While attending Yale University as a clinical student, Spence worked under Clark L. Hull, the predominant learning theorist of his era.

 An extension of the Hull-Spence Hypothesis, her dissertation studied the possibility of anxiety being a dispositional trait.
-"Quite simply, I investigated whether chronically anxious individuals would classically condition more rapidly that less anxious individuals,” she explained.
+"Quite simply, I investigated whether chronically anxious individuals would classically condition more rapidly that less anxious individuals," she explained.
 One of her accomplishments was creating an instrument to measure her hypothesis.
-This instrument, called the Taylor Manifest Anxiety Scale, “consisted of 50 statements that were indicative of manifest anxiety when answered a certain way,” and is one of her most acknowledged pieces, especially because it was the first of its kind.
+This instrument, called the Taylor Manifest Anxiety Scale, "consisted of 50 statements that were indicative of manifest anxiety when answered a certain way," and is one of her most acknowledged pieces, especially because it was the first of its kind.
 She graduated in 1949 with a Ph.D. in Psychology.